A History of Solar Activity over Millennia: Solar Activity: Concept and Observations

 Sometimes a combination of the above approaches is used, i.e., a fit of the mathematical model to indirect qualitative proxy data.
 In such models a mathematical extrapolation of the sunspot series is slightly tuned and fitted to some proxy data for earlier times.
 For example, \citet{schove55, schove79} fitted the slightly variable but phase-locked carrier frequency (about 11~years) to fragmentary data from naked-eye sunspot observations and auroral sightings.
 The phase locking is achieved by assuming exactly nine solar cycles per calendar century.
-This series, known as {\it Schove} series, reflects qualitative long-term variations of the solar activity, including some grand minima, but cannot pretend to be a quantitative representation in solar activity level.
+This series, known as \emph{Schove} series, reflects qualitative long-term variations of the solar activity, including some grand minima, but cannot pretend to be a quantitative representation in solar activity level.
 The Schove series played an important historical role in the 1960s.
-In particular, a comparison of the $\Delta^{14}$C data with this series succeeded in convincing the scientific community that secular variations of $^{14}$C in tree rings have solar and not climatic origins \citep{stuiver61}.
+In particular, a comparison of the $\Delta$\super{14}C data with this series succeeded in convincing the scientific community that secular variations of \super{14}C in tree rings have solar and not climatic origins \citep{stuiver61}.
 This formed a cornerstone of the precise method of solar-activity reconstruction, which uses cosmogenic isotopes from terrestrial archives.
 However, attempts to reconstruct the phase and amplitude of the 11-year cycle, using this method, were unsuccessful.
 For example, \citet{schove55} made predictions of forthcoming solar cycles up to 2005, which failed.
 We note that all these works are not able to reproduce, for example, the Maunder minimum (which cannot be represented as a result of the superposition of different harmonic oscillations), yielding too high sunspot activity compared to that observed.
 From the modern point of view, the Schove series can be regarded as archaic, but it is still in use in some studies.
-This approach has been modified using nonlinear relations \citep{nagovistyn97}, but its shortcomings are still limiting the reliability of reconstructions.